bbauska/CS198.1x/readme.md

 Two categories of these protocol changes are soft and hard forks.
 Soft forks implement protocol updates that strictly reduces the set of valid transactions, while hard forks, conversely, allow for previously invalid transactions to become valid.

-We’ll explain more in the course modules for Module 4.
+We’ll explain more in the course modules for Chapter 4.

 <h3>Bitcoin Review:</h3>